The North Face Chimera 24 Review

 Weight to Volume Ratio

-With a weight to volume ratio of 0.98 oz/L, The North Face Chimera 24 is on the lighter side for its volume, but pales in comparison to the featherweight REI Co-op Flash 22 (0.54 oz/L).
-The pack body is comprised of thin, 70D Nylon, and while our measured volume may seem slightly low, it doesn't include the massive amount of space provided by the open, stretch pockets on the side, front, and back.
+With a weight to volume ratio of 0.98 oz/L, The North Face Chimera 24 is on the lighter side for its volume, but pales in comparison to featherweight packs that can get down to around 0.5 oz/L. The pack body is comprised of thin, 70D Nylon, and while our measured volume may seem slightly low, it doesn't include the massive amount of space provided by the open, stretch pockets on the side, front, and back.

 We were able to stuff multiple layers, gloves, hats, bars, and electronics in all the various stuff pockets on this pack.
-We probably ended up storing more on the outside of this pack than the inside, which made it easy to grab gear quickly compared to zipper-heavy packs like the Osprey Stratos 34.
+We probably ended up storing more on the outside of this pack than the inside, which made it easy to grab gear quickly compared to zipper-heavy packs.

 The Chimera excels for long-distance running and fast-and-light trips in the mountains.
-While the reflective material on the back stretch pocket makes for a huge reflector, it doesn't have niceties like a blinker patch or helmet carrier, like the versatile Osprey Talon 22.
+While the reflective material on the back stretch pocket makes for a huge reflector, it doesn't have niceties like a blinker patch or helmet carrier.
 The side entry to the main compartment, while nice for accessing gear on the trail with the pack slung over one shoulder, makes stuffing a laptop difficult.

 While we wouldn't recommend this pack for commuting or travel, it does well across a spectrum of fast activities in the mountains.
 The vest-style suspension and integrated cinch system for the outer stuff pockets works great for long runs with just the essentials.
-While the REI Co-op Flash 22 also works for running, it isn't quite as convenient as The North Face Chimera 24.
+Most light and small daypacks also work for running, but they tend not to be quite as convenient as The North Face Chimera 24.

 Ease of Use